AMalkov07/TM-implimentation/README.md

 Turing machine implementation in go language

 # tooling
-This program only uses the fmt package from the standard library
+This program only uses the fmt package from the standard library\n
 Note: a go mod file has to be created with `go mod init example.txt` to run this program

 # Sources